AqwamCreates/DataPredict/docs/API/Models/OrderingPointsToIdentifyClusteringStructure.md

 #### Parameters:

-* epsilon: The maximum distance between two data points for them to be considered as part of the same cluster.
+* epsilon: The maximum neighborhood radius used to determine which points are density-reachable during the OPTICS process.

-* epsilonPrime: Used for creating clusters (which is not a part of original OPTICS algorithm).
-Controls how fine-grained clusters are.
-The higher it is, the more you allow more points to belong together.
-Setting epsilon = epsilonPrime will cause it to act like DBSCAN algorithm.
+* epsilonPrime: Used during cluster extraction, not part of the original OPTICS algorithm.

+  * Controls how fine-grained clusters are.

+  * A higher value merges nearby regions into larger clusters.

+  * A lower value produces more, smaller, and denser clusters.

+  * Setting epsilonPrime = epsilon makes the algorithm behave like DBSCAN.

 * minimumNumberOfPoints: Minimum number of data points required to form a cluster.